-In the foundation year, students planning to major in art history pursue MICA's renowned foundation studio program, which emphasizes building strong skills and conceptual abilities for ongoing investigation in the studio and classroom.
-MICA's foundation program integrates critical thinking, reading, writing, and the methods and processes of art history through two required liberal arts courses - Critical Inquiry and Art Matters.
+In the First Year Program, students planning to major in art history pursue MICA's renowned First Year Program, which emphasizes building strong skills and conceptual abilities for ongoing investigation in the studio and classroom.
+MICA's First Year Program integrates critical thinking, reading, writing, and the methods and processes of art history through two required liberal arts courses - Critical Inquiry and Art Matters.

 In the sophomore and junior years, majors gain an overview of art history theories, areas, and concepts through three required survey courses, and begin to build a focus and to explore specific areas of inquiry through electives.
 Art history electives may be used to pursue an area of focus in art history, to gain hands-on curatorial or real-world experience, and to explore an area of research interest through independent study.